george-carlin/abroaders/README.md

         end

     *Don't* use `before_action` to initialize instance variables.
-This is a common Rails pattern, done in the sake of repitition, but it sucks because it hides too much and makes the code less clear, not more.
+This is a common Rails pattern, done to redce repetition, but it sucks because it hides too much and makes the code *less* clear, not more.

     If you want to extract repetitive code that loads data from the DB, put it in a private method with a name that starts with `load_`.